 The Fifth Tower

-It is thought that during 2020 a fifth tower will be completed in the Cuatro Torres area.
-The Caleido tower will have 25 floors, making it the smallest of the five, at 180 metres tall.
+The fifth tower was completed years after the initial four ones in the Cuatro Torres area.
+The Caleido tower has 25 floors, making it the smallest of the five, at 180 metres tall.